 Tuscawilla Preserve and Sensory Garden a 90-acre preserve adjacent to The Museum of Arts and Sciences.
 Take a walk on one of the three trails throughout the preserve first stopping to admire the fountain and the bronze-sculpted Great Blue Heron by Florida artist Paul Baliker and the native plants that surround it.

 Walk under the wooden trestle to the boardwalk and see if you can spot a Giant Swallowtail Butterfly.
-Sit on a bench in the Discovery Station enjoying the scenery on the pond or participate in one of the interactive learning stations.
+Sit on a bench in the Discovery Station enjoying the scenery on the pond or take part in one of the interactive learning stations.
 An abundance of Spanish moss and cabbage palm along the nature trail.
 I recommend the preserve; its free and included in the price of the museum.

-Seven contemporary sculptures located on 2.5-acres of the Abraham and Dorothy Frischer Sculpture Garden on the grounds of The Museum of Arts and Sciences at 352 Nova Road in Daytona Beach.
+Seven contemporary sculptures on 2.5-acres of the Abraham and Dorothy Frischer Sculpture Garden on the grounds of The Museum of Arts and Sciences at 352 Nova Road in Daytona Beach.

 KIRIMAS – Tall, slender metallic column with curved fluid lines